Prtfw/sagemaker-mlops-workshop/README.md

-# Amazon SageMaker MLOps Pipeline
+# Tableau Amazon SageMaker MLOps Workshop

 ## Introduction

-This is a sample solution to build a safe deployment pipeline for Amazon SageMaker.
+This is a sample solution to build a deoloyment pipeline for Amazon SageMaker.
 This example could be useful for any organization looking to operationalize machine learning with native AWS development tools such as AWS CodePipeline, AWS CodeBuild and AWS CodeDeploy.

 This solution provides as *safe* deployment by creating an AWS Lambda API that calls into an Amazon SageMaker Endpoint for real-time inference.